Aldersley High School’s SEND Information Report 2020 – 2021

 As a school we can access a range of services including Child and Adolescent Mental Health Service (CAMHS); Social Care; School Nurse Service; Educational Psychology Service; Connexions; Speech and Language Service; Occupational Therapy Service.
 Specialist SEN teacher service.
 These services are contacted when necessary and appropriate, according to your child’s needs.

-If you believe your child needs support from a specialist please contact Mrs Vernon, Mrs Harris or Mrs Palmer or discuss at the next review/parents evening.
+If you believe your child needs support from a specialist please contact Miss Dunn, Mrs Harris or Mrs Plant or discuss at the next review/parents evening.

 11. The contact details of support services for the parents of students with special educational needs and disabilities, including those for arrangements made in accordance with section 32.